nplan/HomeButtons/docs/mini/setup.md

     > This step is not necessary, you can do it later directly in *Home Assistant*.

     - `Button {1-4} Label` - Label that will be displayed next to each button.
-The order is from top to bottom.

 6. Confirm by clicking `Save`.
 Device will exit the setup and display button labels.